This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent or manage FTT:

 - Keep records: Measure and record your child's weight as directed.
 You may also be asked to keep a written record of what and how much your child eats.
 Bring these records to your child's follow-up visits.
-This will help you and your child's caregivers find if certain foods are causing his problems.
+This will help you and your child's healthcare providers find if certain foods are causing his problems.

 - Help your child eat well: Do not force your child to eat or feed him too quickly.
 Praise him when he eats well.
 Start with small amounts of food and increase the amount over time.
 Limit snacks so his appetite for a regular meal is not reduced.
 Limit your child's daily intake of fruit juice to less than 8 ounces.
 Have meals at regular times with other family members.
 Do not allow your child to eat while doing other things such as watching TV or playing on the computer.
 If your child is eating table food, feed him healthy foods such as fruits, vegetables, whole grains, lean meat, and dairy products.